MPCodeWriter21/UT-Internet/README.md

 - 🚪 **Session Management**: Log out from active sessions with ease
 - 📊 **Traffic Monitoring**: View your remaining internet traffic quota
 - 🔌 **Multi-Session Handling**: Disconnect other active sessions when needed
+- 🔔 **Automatic Update Check**: Notifies you when a new version is available on GitHub
 - 🎨 **Colorful Interface**: Beautiful, color-coded output for better readability
 - ⚙️ **Flexible Options**: Multiple command-line flags for customized behavior